INRB-UMIE/BDBV2026-Data/README.md

 # Citation

-You can reference this repository by its [Zeondo DOI](https://doi.org/10.5281/zenodo.20922946) and the accompannying publication on [Lancet Infectious Diseases by Mbulayi et al](https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(26)00330-0/fulltext).
+You can reference this repository by its [Zenodo DOI](https://doi.org/10.5281/zenodo.20922946) and the accompannying publication on [Lancet Infectious Diseases by Mbulayi et al](https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(26)00330-0/fulltext).
 Please cite the original data providers (links above) if any code or derived data is reused.

 # License and warranty